1. What is plastic sheetcollated nails?

-Similar in some ways to the plastic strip nails, the plastic coil tends to be wider.
+Similar in some ways to the plastic strip nails, the plastic sheet collated nails tends to be wider.
 This type of coil also sits higher on the nails as well, which helps make it distinctive from its plastic strip counterpart.

-2. How many nails are held in one plastic coil?
+2. How many nails are held in one plastic sheet?

-Plastic coil collated nails hold from 50 to 300 nails per coil.
+Plastic sheet collated nails hold from 50 to 300 nails per coil.
 Nails come under an angle of 0° or 15°.

-3. Where are plastic coil collated nails are applied?
+3. Where are plastic sheet collated nails are applied?

-Plastic coil nails commonly are applied in construction, such as wall siding, subfloor installation, roof sheathing, etc.
+Plastic sheet nails commonly are applied in construction, such as wall siding, subfloor installation, roof sheathing, etc.

-4. What are plastic coil collated nail shank types?
+4. What are plastic sheet collated nail shank types?

 A smooth shank allows nails to enter the material more easily.